 All credit card transactions are processed using secure encryption and are handled via our tie ups a third party payment solution providers.
 We do not store any of your card information on our servers.
 They are handled by the independent PCI-Compliant networks.

-For security inquiries or vulnerability reports, please email firstname.lastname@example.org.
-Use our public key to keep your message safe and please provide us with a secure way to respond.
+For security inquiries or vulnerability reports, we use Hackerone.
+Please submit a vulnerability report on hackerone.
 We’ll get back to you as soon as we can, usually within 24 hours.